AdrianoGratani/Pac-Man-for-Desktop/README.md

 // ./classes/ghost.js = the enemies of Pacman.

-  { enemies has same shape and size as Pacman, they move up, down, right and left, just like Pacman, but slighty slower. the animation logic of the game implements a function which detect collision between ghosts and Pacman, based on conditionals. if the collision occurs, the game stops and the player loses the game.
+  { enemies has same shape and size as Pacman, they move up, down, right and left, just like Pacman, but slightly slower. the animation logic of the game implements a function which detect collision between ghosts and Pacman, based on conditionals. if the collision occurs, the game stops and the player loses the game.
   Ghost can get scared if Pacman eats the special bonus, in that case they change color for a brief moment, and the conditionals get reverted: now Pacman can eat the ghosts! }